 When setting up questions, define which ones are relevant to each perspective (i.e., reviewee, peers, managers, reports).

 Very important: Ensure that the questionnaire is not too long!
 15–20 questions should be the limit — and the upper end might already be too much for some participants.

 6. Invite all participants

 And don’t forget to give them a deadline.
-If you decide to implement a platform to prevent you from drowning in paperwork, you can use best-practice templates and set up automated reminders.
+If you decide to implement a platform to prevent you from drowning in paperwork (like Leapsome!), you can use best-practice templates and set up automated reminders.

 You should also communicate the following guidelines:

 - Be frank, but empathetic, and also focus on strengths.
 We can’t stress enough how critical it is to keep feedback constructive.

 - Be careful not to overwhelm someone with too much information.
 Focus on key points and illustrate your evaluation with facts.